pseudotexan/spicemanager-tutorial/docs/source/index.rst

    7. pyqt

-3. Set up a PYTHONPATH user variable as follows:
+3. Set up a PYTHONPATH user variable as follows for the Spicewrapper directory:

    1. Go to Settings in Windows